 - An aggressive vegetation management program to keep trees away from power lines.

 - Investments in automated equipment and other new technologies are also helping to get the lights on safely and more quickly for members during storms.

 We use an industry standard index for determining average outage minutes.
 The System Average Interruption Duration Index (SAIDI) is an indicator of the average amount of time a GLE member could be without power in a given year.
 Since it represents an average, some members actually experience no outage times while others experience more than the SAIDI number.

 Weather-related outage events are factored into the SAIDI calculations, with the exception of major event days (MEDs).
-Storms that create MEDs, such as the December 2015 snowstorm, are not common and only happen once or twice a year across the co-op’s entire service area.
+Storms that create MEDs are not common and only happen once or twice a year across the co-op’s entire service area.